fabiodimarco/tf-levenberg-marquardt/README.md

 ### Conclusions
 From experiments I usually got better convergence using quite large batch sizes which statistically represent the entire dataset, but more experiments needs to be done with small batches and momentum.
 However, if the model is big the usage of large batch sizes may not be possible.
 When the problem is *overdetermined*, the size of the linear system to solve at each step might be too large.
 When the problem is *underdetermined*, the full jacobian matrix might be too large to be stored.
 Possible applications that could benefit from this algorithm are those training only a small number of parameters simultaneously.
 As for example: fine tuning, composed models and overfitting reduction using small models.
-In these cases the Levenberg–Marquardt algorithm could converge much faster then first-order methods.
+In these cases the Levenberg-Marquardt algorithm could converge much faster then first-order methods.

 ## Results on curve fitting
 Simple curve fitting test implemented in `test_curve_fitting.py` and [Colab](https://colab.research.google.com/github/fabiodimarco/tf-levenberg-marquardt/blob/main/tf-levenberg-marquardt.ipynb).
 The function `y = sinc(10 * x)` is fitted using a Shallow Neural Network with 61 parameters.
-Despite the triviality of the problem, first-order methods such as Adam fail to converge, while Levenberg–Marquardt converges rapidly with very low loss values.
+Despite the triviality of the problem, first-order methods such as Adam fail to converge, while Levenberg-Marquardt converges rapidly with very low loss values.
 The values of learning_rate were chosen experimentally on the basis of the results obtained by each algorithm.

 Here the results with Adam for 10000 epochs and learning_rate=0.01
 ```